GearHost/Docs/docs/how-to-use-kudu.md

 ----------

-KUDU is a UI to help you diagnose and debug your Azure Web Site.
-It offers debug tools, Powershell access, modify add-ons, and access many other useful features!
-As an example, we will give using a cloudsite called **zpma.** We'll use Kudu to access powershell to delete a directory as FTP can take longer when deleting big directories.
+KUDU is a UI to help you diagnose and debug your Gearhost Web Site.
+It offers debug tools, Powershell access, modifies add-ons, and access many other useful features!
+As an example, we will give using a CloudSite called **zpma.** We'll use Kudu to access powershell to delete a directory as FTP can take longer when deleting big directories.

 ----------

 Navigate to http://[yoursitename].scm.gear.host.
 You will also need to enter your deployment credentials when prompted.
-Login using **$yoursitename** as the username and use your publishing password for that cloudsite.
+Login using **$yoursitename** as the username and use your publishing password for that CloudSite.
 Your address bar should look something like this:

 <img src="https://raw.githubusercontent.com/GearHost/docs/master/Images/kudu1.PNG" />